- Subject Examination Policy

-When a student fails a required subject examination in a clerkship, he/she must post a passing score within a four month period subsequent to the date of the failed examination.
+When a student fails a required subject examination in a clerkship, he/she must post a passing score within a four block period subsequent to the date of the failed examination.
 A student will be allowed to repeat the subject examination just once during that period.
-Failure to pass the subject examination within four months will mean failure of and re-enrollment in the clerkship.
-The subject examination schedule set by the Department of Medical Education Support Services must be followed; no change in the schedule will be allowed except for documented illness or a family emergency.
+Failure to pass the subject examination within four blocks will mean failure of and re-enrollment in the clerkship.
+The subject examination schedule set by the Office of Assessment and Quality Improvement must be followed; no change in the schedule will be allowed except for documented illness or a family emergency.

 A “no-show/unexcused absence” on the subject examination date scheduled at the end of the rotation results in a forfeiture of one of the two attempts.
 A second “no-show/unexcused absence” on an examination date scheduled by the student results in a failure of the rotation.

 Multiple Subject Examination Failures